WesleyHzz/Street-Life-Roleplay-Roadmap/README.md

 Raw Materials System:
 - /getmats ($500 Dollars)
 - Deliver To Drop Off Point And Earning (1 - 15 Random Raw Materials)
-- Can Be Use To Purchase Weapon Body Parts (To Do Weapon Crafting System)
+- Can Be Use To Purchase Weapon Body Parts (Weapon Crafting System Done)

 # Not Done Yet:
 Low Economy Price List And Salary List: